lobanovam/HashTable/README.md

 } Node;
 ~~~

-Since one of the goals is to research some hash functions and draw diagrams, the size of Hash Table is chosen in such way, that with decent hash function average lenght of linked list will be 4-6 (for easy display on charts).
+Since one of the goals is to research some hash functions and draw diagrams, the size of Hash Table is chosen in such way, that with decent hash function average length of linked list will be 4-6 (for easy display on charts).

 ## Researched Hash Functions
 All 7 researched Hash Functions with short descriptions and diagrams.